thexyno/blogpages/nixos-utm-rosetta.md

 To use it, you have to use a VM Software utilizing [Virtualization.Framework](https://developer.apple.com/documentation/virtualization) (not to be confused with [Hypervisor.Framework](https://developer.apple.com/documentation/hypervisor)), which also exposes the option to mount the Rosetta volume, and you have to be on macOS 13 (Beta).

 We'll use [UTM](https://mac.getutm.app/) here.
-The Rosetta option is only exposed on [Beta versions of UTM v4](https://github.com/utmapp/UTM/releases).
+The Rosetta option is only exposed on [UTM Version 4.0 and above](https://github.com/utmapp/UTM/releases) (you can also get it from the [Mac App Store](https://apps.apple.com/de/app/utm-virtuelle-maschinen/id1538878817)).

 While creating the VM, check both "Use Apple Virtualization" and "Enable Rosetta"